-- Is wireless Internet available in the room where I will be giving my pitch?
+- Is wireless Internet available where I will be giving my pitch?

 Step 2: Always Have a Backup

 If wireless internet is not available in the room where you’ll be giving your pitch or if you’re told the wi-fi password is off limits except to employees, use a portable wifi hotspot.
-You can buy one with a pay-as-you-go plan from a company called Karma, or you can turn your smartphone into one (heads up: this will count as using data).
+Or you can turn your smartphone into one (heads up: this will count as using data).